h. Provisions and contingent liabilities General

 (a) Gratuity

-The Company has a defined benefit gratuity plan.
-The gratuity is governed by the Payment of Gratuity Act, 1972 ('the Act').
-Under the Act, employee who has completed five years of service is entitled to gratuity on departure at 15 days salary (last drawn salary) for each completed year of service.
-The Scheme is funded through Gratuity Fund Trust with an insurance company in the form of a qualifying insurance policy.
+The Company has a well-defined benefit gratuity plan.
+As per the applicable law, the employee who has completed five years of service is entitled to gratuity on superannuation/ resignation @15 days salary (last drawn salary) for each completed year of service.
+The Scheme is funded through Gratuity Fund Trust with an insurance company in the form of a qualifying insurance policy, except in case of employees of certain cement units of the Company.
 The Trust is responsible for the administration of the plan assets and for the determination of investment strategy.
-The Company makes provision of such gratuity asset/ liability in the books of account on the basis of actuarial valuation carried out by an independent actuary.
+The Company makes provision for such gratuity asset/ liability in the books of account on the basis of actuarial valuation carried out by an independent actuary.

 (b) Provident fund (‘PF’)